 Unlike the vast majority of countries in the world, Canada has a bijuralist system, meaning that two different forms of law exist.

 Common law is originally a peculiarly English development.
-Prior to the Norman Conquest in 1066, different laws applied in different regions throughout the country.
-After 1066, however, Justices began to formulate a common law system drawing on different legal custom and rulings that had been made in various regions.
+Before the Norman Conquest in 1066, different laws were applied in different regions throughout the country.
+After 1066, however, Justices began to formulate a common law system drawing on different legal customs and rulings that had been made in various regions.
 These rulings were never officially written down, and are therefore “precedential” — for a judge to make a ruling, he has to look at past legal decisions that have been made and (in theory) appeal to them, and has no centralized code to appeal to.

 Also important to mention is that, unlike civil law, common law tends to reflect the more individualistic disposition of Anglo-American societies.
 This can be traced back to the 1215 Magna Carta and its guarantee of inalienable rights, as well as its tripartite separation of powers into the legislative, executive, and judiciary.

 Nowhere is this individualist focus more evident than in the constitution of the United States, in which the famous statement that “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness” essentially functions as an individualist credo.
-And while common law may have begun in England, today it has spread far and wide.
-According to the CIA World Factbook, 80 countries use it, including India, the United States, Australia, and in large part, Canada.
+And while common law may have begun in England, it has spread far and wide today.
+According to the CIA World Factbook, 80 countries use it, including India, the United States, Australia, and largely in Canada.